dockware/docs/contribute/create-pull-requests.md

 [https://docs.shopware.com/en/shopware-platform-dev-en/community/contribution-guideline](https://docs.shopware.com/en/shopware-platform-dev-en/community/contribution-guideline)

 That's it, you've just created your first pull request.
-Now it's up to Shopware to decide if its all OK and can be merged.
+Now it's up to Shopware to decide if it's all OK and can be merged.

 {% hint style="success" %}
 **Thank you** for being a part of the Shopware community!